richzhang/colorization/README.md

  - (1) a test time demonstration (IPython Notebook)
  - (2) code for training a colorization network
  - (3) pre-trained AlexNet, used for representation learning tests (Section 3.2)
+ - (4) links to our results on the ImageNet test set, along with a pointer to AMT real vs fake test code

 ### Clone this repository ###
 Clone the master branch of the respository using `git clone -b master --single-branch https://github.com/richzhang/colorization.git`